curieo-org/data-digger/clinical_trials/README.md

 # Clinical Trial Data Pipeline

 ## Overview
-This directory contains the code and documentation for updating the new clinical trial data to the exipting postgres and qdrant vector database.
+This directory contains the code and documentation for updating the new clinical trial data to the existing postgres and qdrant vector database.

 ## Setup